 If an action for alienation of affection and criminal conversation has been filed against you, an experienced attorney can help you to determine if defenses may be available for your specific circumstances.
 Examples of some defenses are consent, separation of the parties, the statute of limitation tolling period, jurisdiction, marital misconduct, and lack of knowledge.

 What Award is Granted if Successful?

 Daphne Edwards and her family law team can help you navigate through all your family law issues, including alienation of affection and criminal conversation claims.
-Focusing exclusively on divorce and family law matters for more than two decades, Daphne is a formidable opponent, a shrewd negotiator, and a successful, aggressive trial lawyer.
+Focusing exclusively on divorce and family law matters for more than two decades, Daphne is a formidable opponent and aggressive trial lawyer.
 She and her team handle complex divorce matters, including custody, property settlement, and alimony.
 She provides comprehensive and individualized guidance throughout the Research Triangle.
 If you have questions or need a skilled attorney to assist you in your family law matter, contact Daphne Edwards Family Law at (919) 823-5505 for a consultation.

 *These states include Hawaii, Illinois, Mississippi, New Mexico, North Carolina, South Dakota, and Utah.